quist00/carpentries.org/_posts/2023/07/2023-07-24-Twenty-Five-Years-And-Counting.md

 tags: ["Carpentries25", "Community"]
 ---

-Greg Wilson, who co-founded Software Carpentry with Brent Gorda in July 1998, reflects on how The Carpetries has contributed to the world of research as it is today, 25 years later.
+Greg Wilson, who co-founded Software Carpentry with Brent Gorda in July 1998, reflects on how The Carpentries has contributed to the world of research as it is today, 25 years later.

 _This post was originally published with [The Third Bit](https://third-bit.com/2023/07/19/twenty-five-years-and-counting/)._